One of the most important keys to a successful job search today is to be visible -- in a positive way -- online.

 Pay attention to what Google, LinkedIn, Facebook, and other sites show the world about you (or about someone with the same name you have).
 I know too many job seekers who had a tough job search until they discovered (and fixed) personal reputation problems which were really mistaken online identity situations:

-These kinds of situations can pop up overnight as someone becomes a person that employers would avoid.
-Unless you are paying attention, you won't know what is visible.
+These kinds of situations can pop up overnight as someone becomes a person employers would avoid hiring.
+Unless you are paying attention, you will not know what is visible.

 Not surprisingly, since Google is the key to being visible to potential employers and recruiters (your "offense"), Google is also an essential part of your defense.

 Know what is visible online associated with your name, whether or not the person involved is actually you.
 Search Google for your professional name on a weekly basis.
 Check the first 3 pages of search results to see what you find.
 Be wary of invisibility.
 Also be wary of mistaken online identity.
 [See: Defensive Googling for details.]

 NOTE: Even if the visibility is about someone else who has the same name you do, pay attention!
-Employers will NOT automatically know it isn't you!
+Employers will NOT automatically know it is not you!

 As described above, your reputation and job search can be damaged by someone using the same name.
-Unless you are aware of the situation, you won't be able to separate yourself from that person's actions or address any issues with potential employers.
+Unless you are aware of the situation, you will not be able to separate yourself from that person's actions or address any issues with potential employers.

 In addition to the offense described above, be sure to monitor what is going on related to you and/or your name as your first line of defense.
 Set up Google Alerts to monitor your name.
 Google Alerts can also monitor other important information related to your job search.